melika600/CPU-GPUMemorySystems_Prj/Inference_pytorch/SIGMA_DELTA_FLOW_AND_IMPLEMENTATION.md

 # Sigma-Delta (ΣΔ) Stream CiM: Flow and Implementation

-This document describes how **event-driven / stream-based ΣΔ** activation I/O is modeled in this NeuroSim fork, how it differs from the **baseline SAR-ADC** path, and where the code lives.
+This document describes how **stream-based ΣΔ** activation I/O is modeled in this NeuroSim fork, how it differs from the **baseline SAR-ADC** path, and where the code lives.

 ---